Most AI commentary is produced by people one step removed from doing anything. Here are the 15 who are actually in the work.

 11. Ronald van Loon (@ronaldvanloon) - ~342K followers

-Role: AI, big data & enterprise trends commentator
+Role: AI, big data, and enterprise trends commentator

 12. Vin Vashishta (@vinvashishta) - ~29K followers